rkandi1/AndroidProjects/ud851-Sunshine-student/README.md

 # Disclaimer
 This app is not completely designed by me.
-While I did a lot of the functionalities of the app, much of the framework for the app was done by the Udacity instructors.
+While I did a lot of the functionalities of the app, some of the framework for the app was done by the Udacity instructors.

 # Sunshine!